 Please note, for the CINs to be enabled, you’ll need to store Identification Numbers to all your Carts separately.
-You can edit an identification number for a cart from its details page (see image below).
+You can edit an identification number for a cart from its Details page (see image below).

-Note: Identification numbers of carts created by staff users can only be edited by themselves.
+Note: Identification numbers of Carts created by staff users can only be edited by themselves.

 The image below shows the difference between both the settings for Cart Identifier.

 With Cart Identification Number (CIN) enabled as your Cart Identifier, when you create a new cart, the system assigns a unique CIN (based on the Carts sequence number) to it automatically.
-Say, next cart in sequence was 13, so the CIN assigned by the system will be CIN – 13.
+Say, next cart in the sequence was 13, so the CIN assigned by the system will be CIN – 13.
 However, you can edit the CIN for this cart from its details page as per your business standards for Identification Numbers.
 Based on this setting, an identification number cannot be empty.

 Some key features:

-– CINs are unique for every cart.
+– CINs are unique for every Cart.

-– You can type in an CIN in the Search Bar to go directly to the details of the relevant cart and take the necessary actions.
+– You can type in a CIN in the Search Bar to go directly to the details of the relevant cart and take the necessary actions.
 We’ll explain the search workflow later in this post.

 – Your cart listing can be customized to show CINs instead of the Cart# (explained below)

 – Carts are also referenced by the CIN in all alert emails.
 CIN with link placeholder can also be added to customizable cart email alerts.